Boneflame/gpipe43/README.md

 * Replace subdir4bg, subdir4rss, example to your own.<br>
 See official guide: [app.yaml Reference](https://cloud.google.com/appengine/docs/standard/python/config/appref), [Scheduling Tasks With Cron for Python](https://cloud.google.com/appengine/docs/standard/python/config/cron)

+### Optional
+* Edit line 84 & 85 in ./main/rssgen.py, fill in your email or anyother copyright info.

 Upload to app engine
 ====
 * cd to the directory of your project